SYED-ABRARUDDIN/ENAE450/Lab1 - First run/README.md

 **Note** The above steps will be common for all of the labs and I will refer to them in the beginning of each lab guide.

-6. Use this command to create the workspcae
+6. Use this command to create the workspace
     ```bash
     mkdir -p ENAE450_ws/src
     ```